The origin of the realization about customer experience

 LFCFG must ensure our clients are satisfied with our service, our business relation, and the whole customer experience, on a micro-level.
 We believe that this is the only way to make sure our clients come back.

-Which challenges did and do we face
+Which challenges did and do we face?

-So we had an epiphany
+We had an epiphany

 There is an old saying; you can’t see the forest for the threes.
 The point in this story being, we already had the solution.
 We had our CAAS.
 All we had to do were to implement our service into our own business.